Stwikey/froggyboard/README.md

 # What does Keroppi do?

-Keroppi is a wired keyboard that can be connected to your computer so you can start typing comfortably!
+Keroppi is a wired keyboard that can be connected to your computer so you can start typing comfortably! it comes with cool components such as per-key RGB backlighting that plays animations as you type, a rotary encoder, and a TFT LCD screen that can display cool images or animations!
+Keroppi was designed to be an "all in one" keyboard, at least it's everything that I would want in a keyboard :D

 # How do you use Keroppi?